Mostly Resilient

 Dining Room and Cafeteria Attendants and Bartender Helpers are somewhat more resilient to AI impacts than most occupations, according to our analysis of 6 sources.

-This career is labeled "Mostly Resilient" because the physical and human elements of the job — like reading a busy room, responding to unexpected guest needs, and bringing warmth to the dining experience — are things today's robots still handle pretty awkwardly.
-While some restaurants are experimenting with tray-running robots and automated bartenders, real-world results have been bumpy, and most restaurant owners still find it more practical to invest in keeping good human staff than to buy expensive machines that need constant maintenance.
+This career is labeled "Mostly Resilient" because the physical and human elements of the job, like reading a busy room, responding to unexpected guest needs, and providing warm hospitality, are things today's robots still handle clumsily and awkwardly.
+While some restaurants have tested tray-running robots and automated drink mixers, many of those experiments have stumbled, and most restaurant owners see AI as a tool to support their staff rather than replace them.

 Read full analysis